How your cat's diet supports their digestion

 Protein is the building block of your cat’s body, from skin and hair to claws and antibodies.
 Amino acids from protein can be converted to glucose, which is essential for proper functioning of your cat’s brain, kidneys, and red blood cells, and also provides energy.

-Unfortunately, protein can also be one of the main causes of digestive issues in cats when they can’t digest it easily or when they have an allergy or intolerance to the protein.
-Highly digestible proteins can help alleviate their signs as these require the digestive tract to do less "work" for the nutrients to be absorbed.
-Diets for cats with food allergies or intolerances use single protein sources, such as hydrolyzed protein or proteins that are less common, to lower the likelihood of intestinal aggravation.
+However, protein can also be one of the main causes of digestive issues when cats struggle to digest it properly, or when they have an allergy or intolerance.
+A carefully managed cat diet with highly digestible proteins can help reduce these problems, as the digestive tract has to do less work to absorb nutrients.
+Diets designed for cats with food allergies or intolerances often use single protein sources, such as hydrolysed protein or less common proteins, to lower the likelihood of irritation.

 Fats in your cat’s diet